alicevision/meshroom-manual/source/install/linux/linux.rst

   You may need to adjust the folder ``/usr/lib/nvidia-340`` with the correct driver version (e.g. ``330``, ``350`` etc..).

-We suggest to create a bash executable ``meshroom.sh`` in the root of the to ease the task:
+We suggest to create a bash executable ``meshroom.sh`` in the root of the meshroom folder to ease the task:

 .. code-block:: bash